You can downoad this my unusual spiral calendar for 2025 as a

 macro files related to sundials written by different people and,

-in particular, MY
+in particular, some of MY

 MACRO FILES from this page.
 You will find screen shots,